Dakuider/Eallfedem/Campaign/GrimdashArc.md

 ### Scene 1 - Tragic Beginnings

-Grimdash is on his way back to his pack after trading for supplies at Fort Soleil.
+Our attention pans to a lone figure making his way from trading with the elves at Fort Soleil, and making his way back to his home in the wild.

+Andrew can formally describe Grimdash here.

 > You make your way through the foothills and gain altitude, and you feel the familiar cold of the mountains start to seep into your clothes.
 > You approach the outskirts of your pack's hunting grounds.